 Dr. Brad Alderman

 Dr. Brad Alderman is a highly rated Lincoln, NE dentist and has been serving the community for 14 years.
-Over the years, Dr. Brad has treated patients of all ages and in all stages of dental health.
-Dr. Brad has a lot of experience treating patients with strong gag reflexes.
+Over the years, Dr. Brad Alderman has treated patients of all ages and in all stages of dental health.
+This highly rated Lincoln dentist has a lot of experience treating patients with strong gag reflexes.
 He knows that this can cause a lot of anxiety about dental treatment for patients.
 Patients are worried that they will not be able to tolerate dental work or that their dental provider will not be sensitive to their needs.

 This highly rated Lincoln, NE dentist shares information about the gag reflex and how he has learned to manage it for patients who suffer from a strong gag reflex during dental care.